 ** Updated 7/2020No matter where you live becoming an electrician is a solid career choice.
 Most licensed electricians earn over $50,000 and with increased construction throughout the US, this industry keeps growing.
 The hands-on nature of the job and client satisfaction are additional reasons people enjoy this work.
 Did you know there are only a few basic steps to become a certified electrician?
 While each state has specific training and exam requirements, the general steps are the same.
 Though electricians can train in as few as nine months to work as an entry-level technician, you will need to train for five to six years as an apprentice to earn journeyman status.
 Detailed below are the six most important steps to becoming an electrician.

 A high school diploma — or equivalent — is the most basic educational requirement needed to become an electrician.
 Without completing a degree or earning a GED, it will be almost impossible to move forward in your training.
 While obtaining your high school degree or GED, remember to take classes relevant to your chosen profession.
 These classes include algebra, trigonometry, physics and English.
 These classes will give you the critical math and reading skills you need to work as an electrician.
 If your school offers shop or mechanical drawing classes, take those as well.
 They are great opportunities for practical application and learning hwo to read technical documents.

 Attend Trade School or Vocational College

 Enrolling in an electrician program at your local community college will give you the foundational knowledge needed to move forward as an apprentice.
-In addition to the expertise you will gain in the classroom environment, you will stand out among your peers in a competitive job market, and you will likely secure an apprenticeship much easier than someone without your knowledge.
-In addition to classroom instruction, many programs offer hands-on training, making your time in school even more valuable.
+In addition to the expertise you will gain in the classroom environment, you will stand out among your peers in a competitive job market.
+It also makes securing an apprenticeship much easier than someone without your knowledge.
+In addition to classroom instruction, many programs offer hands-on training, which is invaluable.